wu-lee/rushkoff-archive/src/_articles/the-robots-that-conquered-cable.md

 Viewers of nearly every obsessive stripe, on the other hand, flock to this framing device quite voluntarily. _MST3K_ has its own national convention and, count 'em, four separate newsgroups on the Internet dedicated to discussing the show's finer points--such as which robot has a better singing voice.
 Appealing to an audience ranging from schlock junkies scanning for the next inside joke about Godzilla to self-made media theorists delighting in the nuances of metatheatrical bracketing, the show has managed to mix (or is it muddle?) a wide range of comedic styles:

+**Sci-fi fanaticism:** A Japanese monster reptile's theme song is given lyrics: "Gamera is really neat. / He is filled with turtle meat!"

+**Broadway camp:** The Andrew Lloyd Webber Grill is invented to burn the self-derivative composer's scores.

+**Nerd cliché:** During a brief intermission, the two robots argue heatedly over the relative merits of DOS Windows and Macintosh operating systems.

 xxx

-44 · ESQUI RE · NOVEMBER 1994

-is really neat. / He is filled

-with turtle meat!"

-Broadway camp: The Andrew Lloyd Webber Grill is

-invented to burn the self-derivative composer's scores.

-Nerd cliche: During a

-brief intermission, the two

-robots argue heatedly over

-the relative merits of DOS

-Windows and Macintosh

-operating systems.

 Boomer nostalgia: Mid